dotnet/docs-maui/docs/user-interface/controls/graphicsview.md

 ## Drawing canvas location and size

+The location and size of the `ICanvas` on a page can be determined by examining properties of the `RectangleF` argument in the `Draw` method.

+The `RectangleF` struct defines the following properties:

 - `Bottom`, of type `float`, which represents the y-coordinate of the bottom edge of the canvas.
 - `Center`, of type `PointF`. which specifies the coordinates of the center of the canvas.
 - `Height`, of type `float`, which defines the height of the canvas.